MACI Quadratic Voting Rules (AEZ Quadratic Grant): https://dorahacks.io/aez/maci-voting/detail

 The Minimal Anti-Collusion Infrastructure (MACI) is a secure, private, on-chain voting system designed to minimize cheating risks like bribery and collusion.
 Using zero-knowledge proofs, MACI ensures receipt-free voting, making it so only the vote coordinator can verify individual votes while allowing anyone to verify overall results.
 This makes MACI particularly valuable for governance and funding events, ensuring fair and transparent outcomes.

-In regular QF(Quadratic Funding), voters will need to use certain tokens (such as ATOM) to cast votes while make direct contributions to the grantees.
-Contribution portal for active grantees is always open.
-How to contribute>> For details, switch to “detail” tab to learn more.
+In regular QF (Quadratic Funding), voters will need to use certain tokens (such as ATOM) to cast votes while make direct contributions to the grantees.
+The contribution portal for active grantees is always open.
+How to contribute>> To learn more, switch to the “Detail” tab for more information.

-In AEZ Quadratic Grant Round 2, 20% of the grant funding pool(8000 ATOM+20,000 USDC) will be distributed based on MACI voting results, the other 80% will be decided by the regular QF results at https://dorahacks.io/aez
+In the AEZ Quadratic Grant Round 5, part of the grant funding pool (31,111 USDC) will be distributed based on MACI voting results, the other part (8,000 ATOM) will be decided by the regular Quadratic Funding results at https://dorahacks.io/aez/maci-voting/results

 Need help?

-1. How to contact DoraHacks team?
+1. How to contact the DoraHacks team?

 2. How do I get information about the progress of an event/BUIDL?